AVR-GCC 4 bit and 8 bit LCD library using ATmega8 microcontroller

 Summary of AVR-GCC 4 bit and 8 bit LCD library using ATmega8 microcontroller

-Parts used in the LCD Library Project:
+Parts used in the Unified LCD Library:

-- 74HC164 LCD Controller
+• 74HC164 LCD controller

 Standard alphanumeric LCD display controlled by 74HC164 LCD controller can accept 8 bit data bytes or 4 bit nibbles.
 Earlier my 4 bit and 8 bit LCD libraries were split in separate files as they were used in different projects.
 Now they are merged in to one library where simple logic is implemented to select 4 bit or 8 bit library just by modifying only three lines of code.